Lechatelia/CRCD/README.md

 > the crd-style implementation is [here](./crcd)

 * Computation of gradient element

 > gradient element is computed in the `def get_grad_loss()` in the [loops.py](./helper/loops.py#L56) by using torch API `torch.autograd.grad()`.
     Then, the crcd loss by using gradient relation can be obtained easily.

-* the very effective trick
+* The very effective trick which is used in CRCD
 > It is very effective to adjust the distillation loss weight dynamically during the training procedures.
 We supply some strategy examples in the funtion `def adjust_mimic_loss_weight()` in the [loops.py](./helper/loops.py#L11).
 In these strategy, the reregulatization term in the total loss from distillaltion loss is reduced according to a certain rule as the training progresses.